 Leon Dormido (Google Maps)

-Leon Dormido for snorkelling and diving; famous for mantas and hammer sharks.
+Leon Dormido for snorkeling and diving; famous for mantas and hammer sharks.
 It takes about an hour to get here by boat.
-On the way back the boat stops at a secluded beach and a second one for relaxing and swimming.
+On the way back, the vessel stops at a secluded beach and a second one for relaxing and swimming.
 It was like being in the Caribbean with crystal clear turquoise water and a white sandy beach.